ndremferraz/MIPS_CPU/README.md

 For some implementations I ended up copying some code from the book and I intend to claim no propriety over it.

 To keep the CPU simple, it will only be capable of executing the following instructions:
+-  R-type: add, sub, and, or, stl
+-  lw/sw
+-  beq

+### Progress
 - [X] Implement 32-bit Register File
 - [X] Implement 32-bit ALU
 - [X] Implement Memory